MattCCC/fetchff/README.md

 3. **Improved Error Visibility:**

-   - **Error Wrapping:** The `createApiFetcher()` and `fetchf()` wrap errors in a custom `RequestError` class, which provides detailed information about the request and response, similarly to what Axios does.
+   - **Error Wrapping:** The `createApiFetcher()` and `fetchf()` wrap errors in a custom `ResponseError` class, which provides detailed information about the request and response.
 This makes debugging easier and improves visibility into what went wrong.

 4. **Extended settings:**
    - Check Settings table for more information about all settings.